 How come Jesus Christ and the apostles never took the scrolls from the Scribes and Pharisees who obviously promulgated doctrinal error?
 Why would any genuine Christian argue against translating the gift of God's Word for other people?
 Whatever happened to love our enemies (Matthew 5:44)?
 Why has Rome stopped persecuting so-called heretics today?
-Obviously, the Roman Catholic Church would have to admit that its conduct has been anything but holy.
+Obviously, the Roman Catholic Church would have to admit that its conduct was evil.
 It would not pass the examination of knowing people by their fruits (Matthew 7:20).
 In other words, Rome is a bad tree which simply refuses to accept reproof.
 It is an arrogant church.
 It is a center for moral and political corruption.

-If it were not for the invention of the Gutenberg Printing Press in 1436, then, most likely, neither the Protestant Reformation, nor further Bible translations, would have taken place.
+If it were not for the invention of the Gutenberg Printing Press in 1436, then, most likely, Bible translations in the common tongue would not exist today.
 If the Church of Rome truly was confident in possessing the truth, then it would not raise opposition to people examining its claims in light of an objective standard.
 If any of this were false, then can anybody account for the widespread biblical illiteracy amongst Roman Catholic circles?
 If Scripture is understandable, then why would we need an infallible interpreter in the first place?
-The Apostle Paul once uttered the following words:
+Even today, there are strict restrictions placed on Bible translations: